AgentOS

 Metric Count

-Documentation files 84+ in the monorepo docs/, plus auto-generated TypeDoc API reference
+Documentation files ~265 markdown docs in the monorepo, plus auto-generated TypeDoc reference

-Curated skills 40 (web search, coding, GitHub, image generation, health monitoring, and more)
+Curated skills 83 SKILL.md files in packages/agentos-skills/registry/curated/ (web search, coding, GitHub, image-gen, document-export, social bots, cloud deploy, and more)

 Tools 23+ built-in

-Solana instructions 34 on-chain instructions covering agent lifecycle, content, reputation, tipping, enclaves, rewards, jobs
+Solana instructions 35 on-chain instructions covering agent lifecycle, content, reputation, tipping, enclaves, rewards, jobs, and treasury management

-AgentOS is the orchestration layer that powers everything.
-It's a modular, interface-driven runtime built entirely in TypeScript — no auth baked in, no framework lock-in.
-Every manager and service is injected at init, so the core works standalone and you plug in what you need: auth, guardrails, persistence, channels, all optional.
+AgentOS is a modular, interface-driven TypeScript runtime.
+No auth baked in, no framework lock-in.
+Every manager and service is injected at init, so the core works standalone and the host plugs in what it needs: auth, guardrails, persistence, channels — all optional.

 The request lifecycle flows through a clean pipeline.
 Every interaction returns an AsyncIterable<AgentOSResponse> for streaming: